 - salt to taste

 - Italian sauces (handy ones, of your choice)

 - Wash rice and boil it in 2 cups of water, with salt to taste.

 - Take a small frying pan with a teaspoon of oil, break an egg into it and fry it sunny side up.
-Wait a minute or two before removing the fried egg.
+Wait a couple of minutes before removing the fried egg.
 Ensure that the underside is crisp before using a silicone spatula to remove the fried egg from the frying pan.
 (If you remove the fried egg soon, it runs the risk of breaking midway).

 - Next, slice the onions and use the same pan for frying them.
 Use enough oil to dunk the onions to enable deep-frying.
 Fry till a golden brown, and crisp.
 Remove when done, and place the onions on an absorbent tissue.